 Sale, Exchange or Other Taxable Disposition of the Ordinary Shares.
 A U.S. holder will generally recognize gain or loss for U.S. federal income tax purposes upon the sale, exchange or other taxable disposition of ordinary shares in an amount equal to the difference between the U.S. dollar value of the amount realized from such sale or exchange and the U.S. holder's tax basis for those ordinary shares.
 Subject to the discussion under "- Passive Foreign Investment Company Considerations" below, this gain or loss will generally be a capital gain or loss.
 The adjusted tax basis in the ordinary shares generally will be equal to the cost of such ordinary shares.
-Capital gain from the sale, exchange or other taxable disposition of ordinary shares of a non-corporate U.S. holder's holding period determined at the time of such sale, exchange or other taxable disposition for such ordinary shares exceeds one year (i.e., such gain is a long-term taxable gain).
+Capital gain from the sale, exchange or other taxable disposition of ordinary shares of a non-corporate U.S. holder is generally eligible for a preferential rate of taxation applicable to capital gains, if the non-corporate U.S. holder's holding period determined at the time of such sale, exchange or other taxable disposition for such ordinary shares exceeds one year (i.e., such gain is a long-term taxable gain).
 The deductibility of capital losses for U.S. federal income tax purposes is subject to limitations.
 Any such gain or loss that a U.S. holder recognizes generally will be treated as U.S. source income or loss for foreign tax credit limitation purposes.